 Photos from the “Celebrating the Arts @ Chollas Creek” event to unveil the two public art pieces can be viewed on our Facebook page.

 Market Creek Amphitheater

-The Joe and Vi Jacobs Center’s beautiful outdoor amphitheater and adjoining Festival Park host a wide range of events, including musical concerts, theatrical performances, festivals, dance concerts, film screenings, and more.
-Accommodate a group as large as 3,000 people, these venues provide the community with an activated space for enjoying arts and culture with their neighbors, friends, and family.
+The Joe and Vi Jacobs Center’s beautiful outdoor amphitheater and adjoining Festival Park host a wide range of events, including music and dance concerts, theatrical performances, festivals, film screenings, and more.
+Accommodating a group as large as 3,000 people, these venues provide the community with an activated space for enjoying arts and culture with their neighbors, friends, and family.